0xlkda/resume/resume.md

 ### MORE DETAIL

-Contact him via the links above if you want to hear more about Duy Anh's story.
+Contact him via the links above to hear more about Duy Anh's story.